9r89uf8/aigf2026/PROJECT_STRUCTURE.md

 npm run build        # Build for production
 ```

-This structure provides a robust foundation for implementing a real-time chat system that integrates seamlessly with authentication, user profiles, premium features, girl management, and media handling.
+This structure provides a complete AI girlfriend platform with real-time chat system that integrates seamlessly with authentication, user profiles, premium features, girl management, and media handling.
+The chat system (Section 1) is fully implemented with text messaging, security controls, and AI responses.